thisisfalse9/myanmar-football-dataset/README.md

 ### Preprint

-A detailed description and analysis of this dataset can be found in the preprint document: [Football Data Analysis](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4952385).
+A detailed description and analysis of this dataset can be found in the preprint document: [Myanmar Football Dataset](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4952385).

 ### Acknowledgements